 In the future, people may be able to take a blood test to help find lung cancer at an early stage.
 This blood test can be taken at home.
 To help people do this, a step-by-step video will be provided with the future test.
 We invite you to take part in a research project that aims to design this video.
-We would like to ask you a few questions that will help us make a video that is suitable.
+We would like to ask you a few questions about your experience of home test kits to collect blood samples that will help us make a video that is suitable.